borteo/ng-drawing/README.md

 Painter contains the following directives:
 - notification: to visualise the error raised from the typeahead
-- drawing-panel: the canvas with customisable attribute: width, height and inline-style for the babkground-color
+- drawing-panel: the canvas with customisable attribute: `width`, `height` and inline-style for the `background-color`
 - typeahead: the input text which provides a simple autocomplete to suggest the commands available

-Design pattern chain of responsabilities is used to communicate (`$emit`) to the father that an event has been triggered.
+Design pattern *chain of responsabilities* is used to communicate (`$emit`) to the father that an event has been triggered.
 This is used to communicate the command from the typeahead to the canvas and to the notification.

 The event gets propagated from the father to the children when the scope of the directive is by default set to false.

 ### Services and Factories

-These components are singletons.
+These components are *singletons*.
 There is only one object, but is injected into many places.

 Most of the directives use services and/or factories.
 In order to keep them sorted I have created a folder called services which contains several files for every service/factory